-The University offers students a wide variety of minors that enrich their course of study while at the University.
+The University offers students a wide variety of minors that enrich their course of study and complement their primary major.
 Minors may expand a student's knowledge and skills in an area that augments preparation for a particular career.
 Other students may choose to enroll in a minor simply to learn more about an area of personal interest.
-Most minor focus on a particular discipline (e.g., history or geology), while some are more interdisciplinary in nature and include courses from a variety of disciplines (e.g., African American Studies).
+Most minor focus on a particular discipline (e.g., History or Geology), while some are more interdisciplinary in nature and include courses from a variety of disciplines (e.g., Black and African Diaspora Studies).

 The College of Liberal Arts requires students to complete a minor before graduation.
 Students in other colleges may elect to do so, though completion of the minor may increase the total number of credit hours earned before graduation.

 A minor concentration consists of a minimum of 18 credit hours (generally 6 courses) in an approved area.
 At least 6 hours must be completed at the 300 or 400 level.
 In certain majors, there are special requirements for the minor.
 Check with an academic advisor or the dean should there be questions.
 Finally, all course pre- and co-requisites must be met to take any of the courses listed in the minor.
 Check catalog course descriptions to determine pre- and co-requisite course requirements.